7 celebrities who have fled California, and why

-Most recently, Mark Walberg announced that his family recently moved from California to Nevada.
-The actor and businessman said that his decision stems from him wanting to provide “a better life” for his children.
+Most recently, Mark Wahlberg announced that his family recently moved from California to Nevada.
+The actor and businessman said that his decision stems from wanting to provide “a better life” for his children.

 Joe Rogan

-“When you look at the traffic, the economic disparity, the homelessness problem… I think there are too many people,” Joe said on his podcast.
+“When you look at the traffic, the economic disparity, the homelessness problem… I think there are too many people,” he said.

-In a tweet, Texas Gov. Greg Abbot announced that Rogan moved to Texas in 2020 and visited his home.
+In a tweet, Texas Gov. Greg Abbot announced that Rogan moved to Texas in 2020 and had visited the Governor’s Mansion.

 Rosario Dawson